milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSerialDataAvail(int fd)</summary>

-  Return the number of data received in the buffer
+  Return the number of data received in the buffer.

 </details>